pkclsoft/SpriterKit/README.md

 ## Installation

-SwiftSpriter is available as a Swift Package via SPM.
+SpriterKit is available as a Swift Package via SPM.
 To install, simply add the package reference to your project.

 ## Features